jadonk/cloud9-examples/PocketBeagle/pru/0README.md

 neopixelRainbow.py      // Runs on the ARM and writes a rainbow pattern to the PRU

-inputR31.c          // Reads an input pin via the fast R31 register shared.c            // Shows how to share memory between the ARM and the PRU
+inputR31.c          // Reads an input pin via the fast R31 register bitflip.c           // Shows how to share memory between the ARM and the PRU

 ring.c              // Does the "Ring Test" to see how quickly I/O can be toggled